Save yourself from making an expensive mistake!

 There are more than just a few things you should know before putting solar panels on your roof.
-Putting solar panels on your roof isn’t too complex of a task, but it does require experts to install them correctly.
-Today we’re going to break down what you need to know before you decide to put solar panels on your roof.
+Putting solar panels on your roof isn’t too complex of a task, but there is a fairly small margin for error which can result in some very expensive repairs.
+This is professionals are required to install solar panels to your home correctly.

 Can Your Roof Support Solar Panels?

 This is one of the most important questions to consider before you get too far into the solar purchasing process.
 While most homeowners will have a good roof that can easily support solar panels, some may need to get their roof replaced before installing solar panels.
 You can definitely take your solar panels off to replace your roof after they’ve been installed, and you may need to do so at least once during the life of your solar panels.
 But, ideally, your roof (if it’s made of asphalt shingles) won’t be at the very end of its life.

 How Long Will You Live in Your House?

 Deciding how long you’ll be living in a house is hard.
 You don’t need to decide upon the home being a forever home, but you should be sure that you’re going to be living in the home at least long enough to benefit from the investment that solar panels are.

 Typically you’ll want to live in the house for 3-5 years after you’ve installed the panels because most solar loans take between seven and ten years to pay off, but you can recoup your money really quickly because of resale value and tax incentives!

 What Direction Does Your Roof Face?